-Every Au Pair arrives in Sydney and is met at the airport by a representative who will be wearing an AIFS shirt.
-They will then be transferred by shuttle bus where they will spend their first three nights in an award-winning hostel that is in central Sydney and close to our office, prior to relocating to their host family.
+Every Au Pair arrives in Sydney and is met at the airport by a representative who will be wearing an AIFS t-shirt.
+They will then be transferred by shuttle bus where they will spend their first three nights in an award-winning hostel that is in central Sydney and close to our office, where they will attend a two day orientation before traveling to their host family.

-Upon arrival in Sydney, all Au Pairs complete a two-day orientation at AIFS HQ.
-During orientation Au Pairs have the opportunity to make friends, meet the AIFS team and importantly begin the adjustment process.
-Once Au Pairs relocate to their Host Family we keep in regular contact with them and also provide a community counsellor who can be contacted at any time in addition to our emergency phone line.
-If any au pair experiences any issues or simply need someone to talk to about their placement, AIFS are only a call away.
+During orientation Au Pairs have the opportunity to make friends, and meet the AIFS team.
+Once Au Pairs travel to their Host Family, we keep in regular contact with them and also provide a community counsellor who can be contacted at any time in addition to our emergency phone line.
+If any Au Pair experiences any issues or simply need someone to talk to about their placement, AIFS are only a call away.